dgp1130/blog/src/www/posts/ctor.md

   [cannot use field initializers, parameter properties, or native private fields](https://github.com/microsoft/TypeScript/issues/945#issuecomment-60419937).
   * If you want those features, `super()` **must** be the first statement of your constructor.
-  * This means that the following is not ok, despite the fact that it would compile to the exact same thing!
+  * This means that the following is not ok, despite the fact that it is effectively the same thing!
     ```typescript
     class Cat extends Animal {
       private readonly firstName: string;